MicrosoftDocs/VBA-Docs/api/Project.Window.WebBrowserControlFrame.md

 # Window.WebBrowserControlFrame method (Project)

-Returns the DOM object of a specified frame in the Web browser control window hosted inside the active window.
+Returns the DOM object of a specified frame in the web browser control window hosted inside the active window.

 ## Syntax